 Exclusive Design Hotels in Madrid for a Magnificent Stay

-Researching for your upcoming trip you’ve probably heard or seen terms like ‘boutique hotels’ and ’design hotels’, but do you know what the difference is?
+Researching for the upcoming trip you’ve probably heard or seen terms like ‘boutique hotels’ and ’design hotels’, but do you know what the difference is?
 A little industry secret… they’re not that different.
 They both have their origins in the 80s and have become even more popularized in the age of social media, where a good picture can significantly upgrade your Instagram game.

 A boutique hotel specializes in offering their guests unique experiences, they are usually not part of a chain and tend to be smaller than ‘regular’ hotels.